saurabhg22/MongoESIndexer/README.md

 - **Rate Limiting**: Uses Bottleneck for controlled data processing
 - **Progress Tracking**: Real-time progress monitoring with CLI progress bars
 - **Resume**: Resume from last indexed documents.
 No need to reindex all documents in case of failure.
+- **Real Time Updates**: It uses mongodb change events to keep the index sync in real time.
 - **Error Handling**: Robust error management and recovery
 - **Configurable**: Flexible configuration through config files.
 - **Docker Support**: Containerized deployment with Docker and Docker Compose